Time Saving IEP Writing Tips for Teachers

 Individualized Education Programs (IEPs) are notorious for taking over the lives of special education teachers.

-How can you actually plan during your elusive “planning periods” when you have three IEPs to write?!
-These documents carry a lot of weight and have a LOT of sections, and they just simply take TIME.
+How can you actually plan during your planning period when you have 3 IEPs to write?
+These documents carry a lot of weight and have a LOT of sections, and to put it simply – IEPs take TIME to write.

-Writing annual goals can take a lot of time and creativity for each student.
-We want them to be measurable, challenging yet attainable, easy to track, and be exactly what the student needs.
-That is NOT always easy to write!
+Writing annual goals can take a lot of time and brain power.
+We want IEP goals and objectives to be measurable, challenging yet attainable, easy to track, and be exactly what the student needs.

 The data collection, the assessments, the work samples…ahhh!
 It is SO easy for special education teachers to end up drowning in a pile of papers.
-The main reason why we need all this stuff is for the IEP.
+The main reason why we need all this stuff is for each student’s IEP.

 If you’re spending an hour finding the right paperwork every time you’re trying to sit down to write an IEP, that is a definite time suck.
 Finding the organizational structure that works for you is essential in streamlining the IEP process.
 Using a file cabinet with color coded files, a hanging file organizer, paper trays, or scanning and adding to a digital file on your computer – any of those options (or something else that works for you!) can be a real life saver.